‘Not nameless’: Bringing the lives of those enslaved to light

 | St. Louis

-“From my own research, I already knew that I was a direct descendant of a slave, Henrietta Mills; she was my great-grandmother three times removed,” says Robin Proudie, who has long been interested in her family’s genealogy.
+“From my own research, I already knew that I was a direct descendant of an enslaved woman, Henrietta Mills; she was my great-grandmother three times removed,” says Robin Proudie, who has long been interested in her family’s genealogy.

 Then she learned from a letter in 2019 that Jesuits at Saint Louis University had enslaved Mills.
 The Rev. Gregory Holley, pastor of Grace Fellowship Church Center in St Louis, and Imani Pope, a college student, learned they are Mills’ descendants, too.